Back to HOME

 "And it came to pass at the end of forty days, that Noah opened the window of the ark which he had made."
 Genesis 8:6

-The "stone" is very shapeless and you can't find any hint for the hypothesis that this was part of a window or covering.
+The "stone" is very shapeless and there is no support for the hypothesis that this was part of a window or other covering.

-My impression is, that this as well is an old gravestone.
+My impression is that this is also an old gravestone.

-But there are also other findings and confirmations which brings me to the conclusion that these are all gravestones:
+But there are also other discoveries and confirmations which lead me to the conclusion that these are all gravestones:

-Acording to a legend there was a monk named Jacob who climbed Mount Ararat in the 4. century to find Noahs ark.
+Acording to a legend there was a monk named Jacob who climbed Mount Ararat in the 4th century to find Noahs ark.
 He found a piece of wood and assumed that this was from the ark.
-At the finding place on the northern part of the mountain he errected a monastery with the name Akori.
+At the discovery place on the northern part of the mountain he erected a monastery with the name Akori.

-Also today you can find an armenian graveyard at this place.
-Both, the monastery and the nearby village has been destroyed by an earthquake on July 2nd in 1840.
+Today you can also find an Armenian graveyard at this place.
+Both the monastery and the nearby village were destroyed by an earthquake in 1840.

-Among these gravestones are such with holes and all have crosses carved on them, though they are more elaborate made than the stones in Sagliksuyu.
+Among these gravestones some have holes and all have crosses carved on them, though they are more elaborate than the stones in Sagliksuyu.

-These stones are called Khachar, and this is the name of armenian Cross-stones, often with one big cross in the middle and four smaller crosses in each corner.
+These stones are called Khachar, the name given to Armenian Cross-stones.
+They often have one big cross in the middle and four smaller crosses in each corner.
 You can find them all over Armenia and even in Jerusalem.

-In the lake Van you find a small island, called Akdamar, were the build an armenian church about 1000 BC.
-This island is about 300 km west from Mount Ararat.
+In Lake Van you find a small island, called Akdamar, where an Armenian church was built about 1000 AD.
+This island is about 300 km west of Mount Ararat.

-From interessest here is not the church but what's behind the building.
-There is an old armenian graveyard and the gravestones are made the same way as the one in the "Valley of the eight".
-The carved crosses are identicaly with the ones on the stones in Sagliksuyu.
-Here you have also often one bigger cross surrounded from smaller crosses.
+It is not the church that is interesting here but what is behind the building.
+There is an old Armenian graveyard and the gravestones are made the same way as the so-called anchor stones in the "Valley of the Eight".
+The carved crosses are identical with the ones on the stones in Sagliksuyu.
+Here you also have often one bigger cross surrounded by smaller crosses.

-If you take a look on all pictures with stones, not knowing where they come from, you would say they are all anchor stones from the "Valley of the eight".
+If you look at all the pictures of stones, not knowing where they come from, you would say they are all anchor stones from the "Valley of the Eight".

 On the left you see signs written on one of the gravestones in Sagliksuyu.

-On the right in an inscription on the island of Akdamar in the armenian language from 1884 which shows the same typ of character.
-This is also a clear proof that the graveyard at Ararat has armenian roots.
+On the right is an inscription on the island of Akdamar in the Armenian language from 1884 which shows the same type of characters.
+This is also clear proof that the site at Ararat is a graveyard with Armenian roots.

-The hypothesis, that people have known about the origin of the stones as anchor stones from Noahs ark and therefore put crosses on them, are of no value anymore.
+The hypothesis, that people knew about the origin of the stones as being anchor stones from Noahs ark and therefore put crosses on them, is of no value anymore.

-Otherwise this people must have known also from the stones on this island to sign them.
-The "Anchor stones" must have been landed on this tiny little island, 300 km away from the other stones.
-Even more, this island most likely would not have been in existence at the end of the flood and at the time when Noah drove over.
-What a coincident there is an island today!
+Otherwise this people must have known also about the stones on this island to mark signs on them.
+The "Anchor stones" must have also landed on this tiny little island, 300 km away from the other stones.
+Even more, this island most likely would not have been in existence at the end of the flood and at the time when Noah floated over.
+What a coincidence there is an island there today!

-And why only a small amount of stones were "unloaded" and the rest at mount Ararat?
+And why were only a few stones "unloaded" and the rest unloaded at Mount Ararat?

-Sadly I have no translation of these stones.
-If someone can pelp me with this, it would be much appreciated.
+Sadly I have no translation of the inscription on these stones.
+If someone can help me with this, it would be much appreciated.

-There is a place in Armenia, called Karahunj-Zorats Karen.
-Here you can find about 223 stones with nearly the same shape as the ones in Turkey.
-They are without crosses but 80 of them have a hole, similar to those holes in the stones in the village Sagliksuyu.
+There is a place in Armenia, called Karahunj-Zorats Karen, where you can find 223 stones with nearly the same shape as the ones in Turkey.
+They are without crosses but 80 of them also have a hole, similar to the holes in the stones in the village Sagliksuyu.

 The reason why these stones were erected is unknown.
-Spekulations goes from a pagan cult to the idea that the holes in the stones were maybe drilled for astronomical observations.
+Speculations range from a pagan cult to the idea that the holes in the stones were maybe drilled for astronomical observations.

-It can well be, because there are also stones with holes but without crossen in Sagliksuyu, that in the first place they were used for the same, now unknown reason like the stones in Karahunj-Zorats Karen and only in later times became gravestones.
+It could well be that because there are also stones with holes but without crosses in Sagliksuyu, that in the first place they were used for the same unknown reason like the stones in Karahunj-Zorats Karen, and only in later times became gravestones.

-Another find shall be this gravestone with eight persons on it in a drawing.
-Most likely one of the four shown women were burried here.
-It was found next to the "Anchor stones" in the valley of the eight.
+Another possible discovery could be this gravestone with a drawing of eight persons on it.
+It could be that one of the four women from the Ark was buried here.
+It was found next to the "Anchor stones" in the Valley of the Eight.

-Sadly the grave was looted and the gravestone removed after it was made buplic.
-The extend of the pit were the coffin has been suggests, that the person burried at this sigth must have been about 3 m tall.
+Sadly the grave was looted and the gravestone removed after it was made public.
+The extent of the pit where the coffin had been suggests that the person buried at this site must have been about 3 m tall.

-This is the only taken picture from the grave in his original condition.
+This is the only picture taken of the grave in its original condition.
 It was also taken by Ron Wyatt.
 But because of lack of physical proof it is not possible to confirm the above information.